 Related to this objective Energy Consumers Australia has also been tasked with understanding differences in energy markets and the implications across jurisdictions and building the knowledge and capacity of advocates through evidence and research

-Energy Consumers Australia is not a direct service provider but is involved in many policy and regulatory projects .
-It also ,related research which are relevant to the issues raised in the discussion paper.
+Energy Consumers Australia is not a direct service provider but is involved in many policy and regulatory decisions affecting consumers experiencing financial hardship.
+It also undertakes, and has supported research which is relevant to the issues raised in the discussion paper.

+We recognise that energy is an essential service – without it households cannot easily heat their homes, cook meals, study, apply for jobs, or any of the many activities that most Australians take for granted.

-A key strategic project for ECA is its work (called Keeping People Connected) on assessing ways to reduce household and small business disconnections from electricity and gas in Australia.
+A key strategic project for ECA therefore is its work (called Keeping People Connected) on assessing ways to reduce household and small business disconnections from electricity and gas in Australia.
 About 160,000 households and 11,000 small businesses are disconnected each year.
 T he attachment provides summary detail of this project.
-In the course of this work, Energy Consumers Australia has encountered repeated evidence of the critical role which financial counsellors can play, and of the importance of early intervention.
+In the course of this work, Energy Consumers Australia has encountered repeated evidence of the critical role which emergency relief organisations and financial counsellors play, and of the importance of early intervention.

-Energy Consumers Australia’s welcomes the opportunity to provide comments against the issues and questions raised in the discussion paper.
+Energy Consumers Australia welcomes the opportunity to provide comments against the issues and questions raised in the discussion paper.
 As a general observation, Energy Consumers Australia concurs that financial distress is an increasingly complex issue which best responds to integrated service provision.
 We have observed the benefits which can arise from energy retailers developing partnerships with integrated community service provider organisations to streamline hardship assessment processes and to engage early with consumers to enable them to manage their way out of difficulty.

 Energy Consumers Australia supports the themes identified in the discussion paper including